paperless-ngx/paperless-ngx/README.md

    doesn't exist.
 You should probably change the permissions on this database file to 0600.

-4. Run `python manage.py consume`.
+4. Run `python manage.py createsuperuser` and follow the prompts that follow to create a user for logging in.

+5. Run `python manage.py document_consumer`.

-5. Start the webserver with `python manage.py runserver` and enter the same passphrase when prompted.
+6. Start the webserver with `python manage.py runserver` and enter the same passphrase when prompted.

-6. Log into your new toy by visiting `http://localhost:8000/`.
+7. Log into your new toy by visiting `http://localhost:8000/`.

 ## Important Note